waafi-adam/INF2006-BigCloud-Group18/README.md

    npm install
    ```
 3. Configure environment variables in `.env` file for the backend.
+4. Create a local MySQL database by downloading MySQL Command Line Client from [MySQL official website](https://dev.mysql.com/downloads/mysql/).
+5. Use the MySQL client to create the database and tables as stated in the database schema section.
-4. Start the backend and frontend servers:
+6. Start the backend and frontend servers:

    ```sh
    # Start backend server